caloni/journal/_posts/archive/2007-08-17-junctions.md

 E é isso aí.
 A partir de agora tanto as pastas originais quanto os _junctions_ criados para elas respondem como se fossem a mesma coisa, porém com _paths_ diferentes.

-<blockquote>_"Neo, sooner or later, you're going to realize, just as I did, that there's a different between knowing the path... and walking the path..."_</blockquote>
+> _"Neo, sooner or later, you're going to realize, just as I did, that there's a different between knowing the path... and walking the path..."_

 **_Junctions _no Windows Vista**